A brand is a certain image of your company that sets customers’ expectations for the experience.

 By staying focused on one category of goods, you keep a sharper eye on changes in the market and can timely react since you only need to care about fluctuations in a narrow niche.
-You can deeper explore all the possibilities of your sector and turn your knowledge into an advantage, rather than dissolving wide.
+You can deeper explore all the possibilities of your sector.

 Over complication is yet another reason why branding is important in marketing.
 To keep your marketing easy to understand for a customer, you need strong foundations.
 Set a clear goal for your next campaign and define its steps.